Great Eastern is one of 7 insurers offering Integrated Shield plans, in this case called GREAT Supreme Health.

 * For Singapore citizen aged 35

-The lowest Tier, B Plus, offers access to Class B1 wards at public/restructured hospitals, one step above the Class B2 wards you can use with MediShield Life.
+- The lowest Tier, B Plus, offers access to Class B1 wards at public/restructured hospitals.
+That’s one step above the Class B2 wards you can use with MediShield Life.

-Great Supreme Health can be supplemented with a rider to lower the deductible or co-insurance, so you pay less out-of-pocket whenever you make a claim:
+Great Eastern Supreme Health can be supplemented with a rider to lower the deductible or co-insurance, so you pay less out-of-pocket whenever you make a claim.

 How does Great Eastern Supreme Health supplement MediShield Life coverage?

-Great Supreme Health fills the gaps in MediShield Life’s coverage.
+Great Eastern Supreme Health fills the gaps in MediShield Life’s coverage.

 With one of these integrated shield plans, you no longer have to worry about your pre- and post-hospitalisation expenses not being covered, so long as they fall within the 120/180-365 days the plan covers you for.

 Depending on which plan you buy, you can also stay at higher class wards or private hospitals.
 Using private hospitals can let you skip long queues or choose the doctor you wish to consult.